unnatiash27/GoodWills_Estate/README.md

 ## 🎓 Getting Started

-  Clone the Repository
+  -Clone the Repository
-   git clone
+  - git clone
-   cd GoodWills_Estate
+  - cd GoodWills_Estate
-   npm install
+   -npm install
-   Create a .env file in the root directory and add the necessary environment variables.
+   -Create a .env file in the root directory and add the necessary environment variables.
 Refer to .env.example for a sample.
-   Run the Application
+   -Run the Application

 💬 Contact
 For any questions or feedback, feel free to open an issue on the repository or contact [your email].